genFD/code-journey-intro/projects/01-HTML-CSS/03-form/form-readme.md

 ## Learning Goal

-- Use our knowledge of the HTML `<form>` and grab user input to tell a story
+- Apply knowledge of the HTML `<form>` element and grab user input to tell a story

 ## Overview